Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-image-magnify.md

 }
 ```

-We make sure the wrapper is relative because our magnify glass is going to be absolute position based on this element.
+We ensure the wrapper is relative because our magnifying glass will be in an absolute position based on this element.
 Then we make it only 50% of our viewport height.
 You can read all about [viewport units here](https://daily-dev-tips.com/posts/how-to-work-with-css-viewport-units/).

 ```css